dstiliadis/sched-bench/README.md

 are to understand that timescales of CPU limiting and provide some guidance on how to define these limits in application deployments.

+The main conclusion that we will illustrate is that lack of controls on the timescales that CPU limits are enforced by the Linux/Kubernetes scheduler settings can either lead to low CPU utilization or artifically constrain applications performance.
+In order to properly set limits one has to understand the performance requirements in short timescales that is almost impossible for any parallel or multi-threaded workload.
+At the same time statistical multiplexing gain can be significantly limited and this can result in significant under-utilization of CPU resources.

 ## Kubernetes Resource Limits

 Kubernetes (and containers more general) allow operators to place resource